 Steve Sunkel, a longtime mechanic with experience working on nearly every car brand, told us: “Though Chevrolet is among the most popular American brands, it’s less reliable. … That’s due to lower-quality materials used — especially for its engines, which often have defects.
 Just look around.
 How many older Chevrolet S-10s do you see driving around?
 It’s a testament to the brand how many cars are still on the road, or not on the road.”

 While it’s possible that these mixed opinions could be because of a recent resurgence in Chevrolet build quality, it’s hard to say for certain.
+Routine upkeep and care can have an impact on cost over time, too.
 Your vehicle’s costs may be significantly higher or lower than the average.

 If you want a better picture of what keeping your Chevy on the road may cost, it’s important to take a look at the data for your particular model.
-Full-size trucks tend to be costlier to keep on the road than small cars, for example, and these model-by-model differences can really make a difference over the life of your vehicle.
+Model-by-model differences can really make a difference over the life of your vehicle.

 Chevrolet maintenance and repair costs by model